gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_mattermost.md

 We'll use this in the config later.

 #### Create User and Role for access.
 Log into Teleport Authentication Server, this is where you normally run `tctl`.
-Don't change the username and the role name, it should be `access-plugin` for the plugin to work correctly.

-_Note: If you're using other plugins, you might want to create different users and roles for different plugins_.
+Create a new user and role that only has API access to the `access_request` API.
+The below script will create a yaml resource file for a new user and role.

 ```yaml
 # This command will create two Teleport Yaml resources, a new Teleport user and a